A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 - Slack, Pager Duty, Hipchat – get instantly notified

-- JIRA – create issue for the findings
+- JIRA – create an issue for the findings

 - Trello – get the results in Trello board